Public Notice Regarding OMMA Advisory on Ruby Mae’s LLC

 • The licensee’s legal obligations.

 The Oklahoma Supreme Court has consistently held that administrative actions affecting a person’s ability to earn a livelihood must comply with constitutional standards.
+SeeJohnson v.
+Bd. of Governors of Registered Dentists, 1996 OK 41, ¶ 14, 913 P.2d 1339, 1345.

 A voluntary, subscription-based email sent to members of the public does not constitute formal administrative service or individualized regulatory notice.

-If dispensaries or other commercial licensees are expected to comply with recall obligations under threat of discipline, individualized, direct notice is not discretionary — it is constitutionally required.
+If dispensaries or other commercial licensees are expected to comply with recall obligations under threat of discipline, then individualized, direct notice is not discretionary — it is constitutionally required.

 Current Posture